Brilight/Brilight.github.io/_pages/about.md

 - *2022.11*, Introduce DeePEB in a Peking University—Zhejiang University EDA workshop.

 # 💻 Internships
--2024 Summer: Summer Intern @ DAMO Academy, focusing on thermal simulation and optimization in 3D-IC
+-2024, Summer Intern @ DAMO Academy, focusing on thermal simulation and optimization in 3D-IC